In this guide, we’ll help you build the foundations of a strong sales strategy so that you can generate more leads and win more deals

 - Brand: Are they familiar?
 Do they have clout in the industry and a proven track record?

-- Scale: Will they handle your plans for growth and expansion?
+- Scale: Will they handle your sales plans for growth and expansion?

 Your chosen CRM platform should have the features to automatically follow-up with prospects.
 For example, in Pipedrive, you can create workflows that automate various follow-up tasks for you: